-The US Department of Energy funds thousands of research project annually.
-Now, there's a central web site available to easily search archives - from as far back as 1948 - and access results from decades of DOE-funded research and other sources as well.
+The US Department of Energy funds thousands of research projects annually.
+Now, there's a central web site available to easily search archives.

 PAN Pesticide Database

-The Pesticide Action Network oversees this searchable database for pesticides, including those classified as endocrine disrupting chemicals.
+The Pesticide Action Network oversees this searchable database for pesticides, such as endocrine disrupting chemicals.

 Search the National Library of Medicine's premier database to find scientific journal articles on health-related subjects.